occiware/occiware-ozwillo/README.md

 	> **Important Note:** Since on the first start, the docker images are being downloaded, it might take quite a while (up to 5-10 minutes for the biggest images like smilelab/martserver-linkeddata:1.0 or smilelab/ozwillo-ozenergy:1.0) for the download to complete.
 The interface will freeze during the entire duration, but don't worry, it's ok.

+	> If not on the first start, and you removed all containers for whatever reason, and are trying to create them anew, be careful not to boot the datacore before the ozwillo-mongos are ready, or they won't load the energy data.
+To check that, simply ssh into the ozwillo-mongo-1, start the mongo shell, and use 'show dbs' to check if the datacore db exists or not.

-5. Open the Virtualbox GUI and setup redirection of required ports: right-click on the VM > Configuration > Network > Advanced > Port Redirection > Click the Add button (right of the window) > fill in the info and do OK > OK > Close Virtualbox window when you are finished:
+5. Open the Virtualbox GUI and setup the redirection of the required ports: right-click on the VM > Configuration > Network > Advanced > Port Redirection > Click the Add button (right of the window) > fill in the info and do OK > OK > Close Virtualbox window when you are finished:

 | Name         | Protocol | Host IP   | Host Port | Client IP | Client Port |
 |--------------|----------|-----------|-----------|-----------|-------------|